5H4D3-uc/LOLmenu/README.md

 **EVERYTHING IS CASE SENSITIVE.
 WHEN ENTERING YOUR SELECTION (e.g., CHEST, NECK, HEAD), TYPE IT IN ALL CAPS; OTHERWISE, IT WON'T GO THROUGH.
 THE PROGRAM SHOULD TELL YOU IF WHAT YOU'VE ENTERED IS INVALID.**

 **WHEN CHANGING YOUR TOGGLE KEY IT'S NORMAL TO SEE "ENTER CHAR UP TO: " (THIS IS BECAUSE OF PRESSING F2 IN CONSOLE) IT'S SAFE TO IGNORE, PRESS ANY KEY TO GET RID OF IT AND ENTER YOUR CHOICE.**

-# KNOWN BUGS
- - When setting certain settings, your input from the previous setting you've set will be in the prompt.
-To avoid any errors, remove the things present and type your selection.
- I've tried everything to fix this.
-The cin.clear() doesn't work for some reason.
-Maybe I'm missing something; feel free to let me know.

 # UPDATE #1
 - Added an aim FOV option